T H E M I S S I O N

 The mission of Eunoia Theatre is to create exciting and dynamic story-telling events in unexpected ways, in both conventional and unconventional spaces, for audiences of all ages and backgrounds.

-We engage professional theatre artists across all disciplines and all levels of development.
+We create opportunities for professional theatre artists across all disciplines and all levels of development, and value our partnerships with community organizations.
 In our work, we center collaboration, integrity, creative purpose, and growth.
-Through playful risk-taking, experimentation, commitment, and respect, we support and encourage each other to explore and excel in our craft.

 C R E A T I V E D I R E C T O R S